KeneanDita/LineWise/README.md

 * Pure Python, no external machine learning libraries required.
-* Used 2 datasets and 2 notebooks separately.
+* Used a test data to build the regrerssor and the coeficients.
 * R2 error checker.
-* Cross check with Scikit learn Models
+* Cross check with Scikit learn Model

 ## Results

 Not so disappointing
- - R2 score =  0.872329 for Medal_Regressor
+ - R2 score =  0.872329